Wind Energy FAQs: GHG Emissions and Power Prices

 To check this, it is necessary to consider how power sector emissions, and power prices, have changed over the last few years.
 First, the emissions..

 Carbon emissions.
-The Energy Information Administration publishes monthly data on carbon emissions from the power generation sector and we show them in the following graph, for the period from 2000 to the present day.
+The Energy Information Administration publishes monthly data on carbon emissions from the power generation sector and we show them in the following graph, for the period from 2000 to end October 2019.

 Power prices.
 The Energy Information Administration also publishes monthly data on national electricity prices.
 To ensure comparability, we inflation-adjusted all prices to November 2017 using CPI information from the Bureau of Labor Statistics, and include the chart as follows;